freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 4. Drag a circular knot grip to move it freely, or click it to show the standard position gizmo and constrain movement to an axis or plane.
 Select a Bézier knot and drag either smaller tangent grip to reshape its curve.
 Double-click the spline to add a knot, or double-click an existing knot to remove it.

 Creating the Wire Rail adds a child named **Wire Rail Spline** with a 500 VPX-unit route along its local positive Y-axis.
 Keep the generated child's transform unchanged; move or rotate the parent Wire Rail GameObject when the entire assembly needs to be repositioned.

+Click **Center Pivot** to move the Wire Rail GameObject pivot to the point halfway along the spline's traveled distance.
+The spline knots are translated inversely, so the authored rail, fixtures, collider, and layout positions do not move in world space.
+The operation supports Undo.

 ## Units and Orientation